pentagonxyz/waymont-contracts/README.md

 ## History

-Waymont's contracts started as fully custom-made; eventually, in early May 2023, Waymont redesigned its contracts to use Safe as a base, then, in late May 2023, redesigned the contracts again to be more modular.
-In September and October 2023, Waymont created the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.
+1. Waymont's contracts originally started as fully custom-made.
+2. Eventually, in early May 2023, Waymont redesigned its contracts to use Safe as a base.
+3. Then, in late May 2023, redesigned the contracts again to be more modular (still using Safe as a base).
+4. In September and October 2023, Waymont created the `WaymontSafeExternalSigner` and its factory to support non-incremental transactions and multi-TX signing.

 ### Early May 2023 Redesign